Charan-devv/Assignment_2SEP/Assignment2_AI_Requirements.md

 1. Identify common bias issues in AI training datasets.
 2. Research available AI fairness and bias detection tools.
 3. Develop a prototype bias detection system for testing.

+#### **Functional Requirements:**
+1. The system shall scan training datasets for bias indicators, such as overrepresentation or underrepresentation of certain groups.
+2. The system shall generate a bias detection report highlighting potential fairness issues.
+3. The system shall allow users to adjust dataset parameters to correct detected biases before model training.
+4. The system shall provide visualizations to help developers understand bias trends in the dataset.

+#### **System Requirements:**
+1. The system shall use AI-based fairness detection tools to analyze dataset distribution.
+2. The system shall integrate predefined fairness metrics such as demographic parity and equal representation.
+3. The system shall provide a dashboard with real-time bias monitoring and suggested actions to correct imbalances.
+4. The system shall support integration with third-party bias detection frameworks for extended functionality.